By David Onmeje

 In spite of the difficulties, Dr. Faisal Shuaib braved the odds very courageously with a mind fixated on success to end the plaque of wild polio in Nigeria.
 Therefore, in June 2020, the Africa Regional Certification Commission, an independent body mandated by WHO to oversee and certify the African region as polio-free, declared Nigeria as absolutely exculpated from the endemic poliovirus.

 Nigeria was the only country on the African continent which withheld WHO’s certification of polio eradication.
-But Dr. Shuaib untied the knot in collaboration with USAID by strengthening national health infrastructure systems and immunization.
+But Dr. Shuaib untied the knot in the collaboration with USAID by strengthening national health infrastructure systems and immunization.
 He faithfully and victoriously battled the scourge of poliovirus.

 Upon defeat of poliovirus, Dr. Shuaib heaved a sigh of relief and excitedly exclaimed; “An amazing moment in our history…The Nigeria team led by NPHCA and partners demonstrated evidence of our polio-free status.”
 It was a earth-shattering point in Nigeria’s public health history.

 But the eradication of the troublesome and somewhat, disgraceful wild poliovirus was merely Dr. Shuaib’s litmus test.
-No one, including soothsayers had an inkling of an impending and more dangerously explosive public health issue, which manifested in the outbreak of the global COVID-19 pandemic.
+No one, including soothsayers had an inkling of an impending and more dangerously explosive public health issue, which manifested with the outbreak of the global COVID-19 pandemic.
 When COVID-19 broke out, it shuddered the world, massively spreading and killing.
 For the first time in a long while, even developed economies and nations with sophistry in medical technology bowed to the might of a deadly health scourge.

 Luckily, through Dr. Faisal Shuaib’s astuteness and leadership ingenuity at NPHCDA, Nigeria has gone down in world history books as a country, which effectively controlled and managed the outbreak of COVID-19 pandemic.
 It shocked other nations of the world that Nigeria had a little over 157, 000 confirmed cases of COVID-19 and less than 2,000 deaths, from the pandemic; whilst other countries around the globe recorded millions of infected people and deaths.